know-naught/hello-world/README.md

 # hello-world
-just a new repository\n
+just a new repository.
-nothing big, just a simple beginning.
+nothing big, just a simple change.